MillieClare/MailOnline/README.md

 ```
 length: 30
 ```
-This may be due to pagination, and the search only returns the first 30 repositories it finds.
-I'm unclear on how to check this, as the repositories are listed in order of most recently updated, and while the most recent repository in the list was updated within the past half hour, another hadn't been updated since Jan 2015.
-However, I have checked and all 30 repositories can be found by name.
+A quick check shows that the [github API uses pagination](https://developer.github.com/v3/guides/traversing-with-pagination/).
+Since showing all 150 repos in a list is probably a bad idea anyway, I just checked that all 30 repos shown exist in the org.

 ### When clicking on a repository, expand and make a request to get the open issues from that repository

-To test this I will manually check open issues for some of the repositories against what is returned.
+Manually check open issues for some of the repositories on github against results of my code.

 #### http-parser

-Expected:
+##### Expected:
 ```
 Is there any parser for mysql like http-parser?
 The http request can't be totally parsed